leomil72/LM80C/readme.md

 To compile the firmware, first download or clone the repo on your computer, than go into the "12-Home computer" folder and open a terminal in it, then give this command:
 `zasm -uwy --z80 ./LM80C-firmware-rXX.asm`
 where "XX" is the release you want to compile.
 After the compilation you'll find a file with extension `.rom` that you can burn into the EEPROM.
-Obviously, you should have downloaded and installed the compiler previously.
-The compiler I used is ZASM, that you can get from [this site](http://k1.spdns.de/Develop/Projects/zasm/Distributions/).
-It's available both for Linux and MacOS 8and other BSD related OSs).
-At the moment there isn't a Windows version, so to compile the source you need a Linux box, a Mac or a Windows computer with a virtual machine running Linux on it.

 ---